GlareDB/glaredb.github.io/docs/about/why-glaredb.md

 The example below uses `psql` to perform the following steps:

-1. Connect a GlareDB deployment named `gdb` to a PostgreSQL
+1. Connect a GlareDB deployment named `gdb` to a PostgreSQL database
 2. Query a table `public.animals` on the PostgreSQl database

 Connecting: